Comment on page

 The Open Brush config file can be used to tweak various options for advanced users.
 A blank Open Brush.cfg file will be created in the Open Brush folder on application startup if one does not exist.

-Example SteamVR / Rift path: C:\Users\<username>\Documents\Open Brush\Open Brush.cfg.
+Example PC path: C:\Users\<username>\Documents\Open Brush\Open Brush.cfg.

 On an Oculus Quest, you can find this file in /sdcard/Open Brush.
 You can use either adb or the SideQuest file viewer to access this file.
+You could also sideload a text editor if you want to edit the file directly.

-Contents of the default Open Brush.cfg:
+Example of an empty Open Brush.cfg:

 {